videolan/x265/doc/reST/cli.rst

 .. option:: --cu-lossless, --no-cu-lossless

 	For each CU, evaluate lossless encode (transform and quant bypass) as a potential rate distortion optimization.
 If the global option :option:`--lossless` has been specified, all CUs will be encoded this way unconditionally regardless of whether this option was enabled.
 Default disabled.

 .. option:: --signhide, --no-signhide

 	Hide sign bit of one coeff per TU (rdo).
+The last sign is implied.
+	This requires analyzing all the coefficients to determine if a sign must be toggled, and then to determine which one can be toggled with the least amount of distortion.
 Default enabled

 Slice decision options